Exponential growth of colored HOMFLY-PT homology

-The next step is to apply a splitting functor $\phi$ to all webs in the complex to separate out individual roots.
+Now we apply a splitting functor $\phi$ to all webs in the complex to separate out individual roots.
 This works exactly as in the proof of Theorem~\ref{thm_localizeddecomp}, except that the decoration by $\pi_A$ on the $k$-facet needs to be distributed onto the $l$ parallel $a_j$-facets colored by $A_{j}:=\{\lambda_j^{a_j}\}$.
 We claim that if an $A$-colored facet is split into facets colored by multisubsets $A=B\uplus C$ which are disjoint $B\cap C=0$, then $\pi_A$ splits into the product of decorations $u_B \pi_B$ and $u_C \pi_C$ on the $B$- and $C$-colored facets respectively, where $u_B$ and $u_C$ are units.

 To see this, denote the alphabet on the $A$-, $B$- and $C$-colored facets with $\X$, $\X_1$ and $\X_2$ respectively.
 Then the decoration migration relations~\eqref{eqn-decmigr} impose $\X = \X_1\uplus \X_2$ and we get: